DimDob/DimDob/README.md

 ### <div align="center">🌍Hello, world! 🌍
 I'm Dimitar, a 22 years old student from Varna, Bulgaria.
 I'm a student in 'Software university', where i study 'Software engineering',  and in 'New Bulgarian university', where i study "Business management".
 Both are located in Sofia, Bulgaria.
 I'm currently working on increasing my set of knowledge and i'm motivated to learn as much new things as possible.</div>

-- 🔭 I’m currently working on the following website: https://github.com/DimDob/Website-Made-with-JS-HTML-CSS-/tree/main/Project
-It is made with JS/HTML/CSS.

 - 💡 Fields of interests 💡 - I'm strongly interested in both technologies and business.
 I'm mainly using Python & JS as programming languages.
 I'm interested in AI, Data Science and Web development.